Sabina Spielrein

 Around 1924, Spielrein left Moscow to reunite with her husband, and they had another child.
 For the next 10 years, Spielrein worked as a pediatrician and continued her work with psychoanalysis.
 She continued to speak in support of Freud's views even when he fell out of favor with many other researchers.

-Spielrein's career started to be affected by the political climate, and she and her children managed to survive for a time.
-However, during July 1942, the three of them were killed by an SS death squad, alongside 27,000 other Jewish people.
-Her death was a result of the early stages of the Holocaust.
+In the early 1940s, Spielrein, a Jewish woman, was at risk of being captured by German forces that were attempting to occupy her hometown of Rostov-on-Don.
+Though she and her children managed to survive for a time, in July 1942 the three of them were killed by an SS death squad, alongside more than 25,000 other Jewish victims.
+Her murder—and the death of much of the rest of the Spielrein family—was a result of the early stages of the Holocaust.

-Despite her prolific career, Sabina Spielrein’s impact on the world of psychoanalysis was nearly forgotten.
+Despite her prolific career as a psychoanalyst, Sabina Spielrein—and her influence on the early development of psychoanalysis—was nearly forgotten.
 However, when Spielrein left Geneva for Moscow, she had left all her papers in the basement of the Rousseau Institute.
 These were discovered much later, and some of them were published.
 These documents, which included her diaries, revived interest in her work and provided a better understanding of her life, career, and role in the growing field of psychology.
+According to the Jewish Women’s Archive, Spielrein published thirty psychoanalytic papers over the course of her career.

-While Spielrein was a forgotten pioneer of psychoanalysis for some time, people now recognize that she had a significant influence on psychology.
-Her ideas, which drew heavily from Jungian psychology, influenced many great minds that gained more prominence than she did.
+While Spielrein was a forgotten figure of psychoanalysis for some time, people now credit her for making significant clinical and theoretical contributions to psychology.
+She has been recognized for pioneering relational psychoanalysis and advancing the field of developmental psychology.
+Spielrein’s work in psychoanalytic theory, which drew heavily from Jungian psychology, influenced many great minds that gained more prominence than she did.

 Today's therapeutic approaches grew out of the psychoanalytic work that Spielrein’s research significantly influenced.
 If you seek therapy today, you’ll likely find that many therapists have studied some of the psychologists influenced by her work, such as Freud, Jung, and Piaget.